flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 [^1]: [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), one of the oldest high-level programming languages, pioneered the use of higher-order functions.
 While it supports several different programming paradigms, Lisp and its most popular dialects, Common Lisp and Scheme, are most commonly used to program in the functional programming paradigm.

 [^2]: I'm curious as to why wycats was working on this.
-Obviously, he's starting with a call to a class/module member and wants to build an array of strings that starts with the original call and then then builds a call to the parent class/module in each successive element.
+Obviously this has something to do with parsing calls to a class or module, but why?
 If anyone has some insight into context for this problem, [let me know](mailto:david.flaherty@flatironschool.com).